mbaraa/mbaraa.com/files/blogs/setup-ftp-server-as-a-home-nas.md

 sshfs user@host:dir /local/path
 ```

-This will prompt for your user's password on the server, enter it and you shall have your mounted drive.
+This will prompt for your user's password on the server, enter it, and you shall have your mounted drive.

 In my case I've created this handy script that does the thing for the two drives, where it mounts them to the directory `lilnas` on my home directory.